nojhan/colout/README.md

   is upper case, use the 256 color mode, if it is lower case, use the 8 colors mode.
   In 256 color mode, interpret COLOR as a Pygments style (e.g. "default").

+* `-e CHAR`, `--sep-list CHAR`:
+  Use this character as a separator for list of colors/resources/numbers (instead of comma).

+* `-E CHAR`, `--sep-pair CHAR`:
+  Use this character as a separator for foreground/background pairs (instead of period).

 * `--debug`:
   Debug mode: print what's going on internally, if you want to check what features are available.